 These exclusions are the base of all direct investments carried out by the Company in the shareholder portfolio.
-A possible future broadening of the scope of application to other products promoted by the Company (e.g. internal collective funds) could be considered.

 Insurance advice

 The Company distributes life insurance and capitalization products in Belgium, Denmark, Finland, France, Luxembourg, Portugal, Spain, and Sweden.

 As per article 2(11) of SFDR, "financial adviser" means an insurance undertaking, which provides insurance advice regarding insurance-based investment products ("IBIPs").